 Booking your visit

-CEVAS stands for Countryside Educational Visits Accreditation Scheme.
-A nationally recognised accreditation, the scheme offers training for individuals who are working – or plan to work – with groups of school children, young people or clients with additional needs.
+We’re very proud to hold our CEVAS accreditation, which stands for Countryside Educational Visits Accreditation Scheme.
+This is a nationally recognised accreditation, with the scheme offering training for individuals who are working with groups of school children, young people or clients with additional needs.

 Have a look here for more info about why visiting a farm might work for you http://www.visitmyfarm.org/teachers